epics-base/pvxs/documentation/value.rst

 With the chief functional difference being that the analogs of the casts are made safe.
 Also, the storage of the underlying Structure will be free'd when no more Values reference it.

-A Value which does not reference any underlying Structure is not valid.
+A Value which does not reference any underlying Structure is not valid, or "empty".

 .. code-block:: c++